Stuart-Labs/reviewq/_topics/RSS.md

 * TODO - It is currently hardcoded.
 * IDEA - Make an Ideas page that pulls in any IDEAs from the site and puts them on the page.
 It runs a midnight via cron or manually by hitting a URL.
+* TODO - Make the feed generic by reading a setting file which is part of the URL.
+* TODO - Also allow filtering by regex in any tag. i.e. some text in the media:description
+* TODO - Allow a setting to replace text using a regex in any tag to remove the repetitive text that displayed by clients.

 ```python
 #!/usr/bin/env python3